mataralhawiti/customer-engagement-pipeline/README.md

 A real-time Change Data Capture (CDC) streaming pipeline that enriches engagement events with content metadata using PostgreSQL, Debezium Server, Google Cloud Pub/Sub Emulator, Apache Beam, BigQuery, and third-party API integration.
 The pipeline is meant to run locally utilizing Docker and Python.
 However, an alternative on how the same pipeline can be implemented fully on Google Cloud is provided for reference, please see [Google Cloud Architecture](#google-cloud-architecture).

+The pipeline performance is limited due to the fact it uses Apache Beam direct runner (Local runner).

+For production scale, the pipeline should be run using Google Cloud Dataflow runner that provides better performance, scalability, reliable state management, and more cost effectiveness.

+Other runners such as Apache Flink runner or Apache Spark runner can be used with little modifications and configrations.

 ## Table of Contents

 - [Architecture](#architecture)